ANHD-NYC-CODE/anhd-council-backend/README.md

 ## Troubleshooting

+**User sees "email notifications paused" banner:**
+The app checks SendGrid's suppression list on login (cached 24h in Redis).
+If the user's email has bounced, a warning banner shows on My Dashboard and notifications are auto-disabled.
+To fix:
+1. Ask the user for their new/correct email address
+2. Update their email in Django admin: `api.displacementalert.org/admin/users/customuser/`
+3. Remove the bounce from SendGrid: go to SendGrid dashboard → Suppressions → Bounces → search and delete the entry
+4. Clear the Redis cache: `docker exec app python manage.py shell -c "from django.core.cache import cache; cache.delete('email_suppressed_<USER_ID>')"`
+5. The user can then re-enable notifications from their My Dashboard

 **Tasks not running automatically:**
 Docker-compose now uses `--pidfile=` (empty) to prevent stale PID files.
 If tasks still don't run, restart celerybeat: `docker compose restart celerybeat`.